opencog/benchmark/query-loop/dataset-notes/README.md

 These questions are answered below.

-===gene-paths.csv===
+===gene-loops.csv===
-The number of triangle shaped paths for each gene.
+The number of triangle shaped interactions for each given gene.
 When plotted on a log-log graph, the distribution is clearly not Zipfian, except maybe at the very beginning.
 The eyeballed fit is 1/sqrt(rank).

-===path-participants.csv===
+===loop-participants.csv===
 A count of the number of times that a gene appered in a triangle.
 Perhaps its Zipfian initially, but certainly not at the tail end.
 As before, the eyeballed fit is 1/sqrt(rank).